NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/optimization/README.md

 Back to [Projects List](../../README.md#ProjectsList)

-# Software for finding optimal weigths for extracting Spherical Harmonics components from spherical distribution.
+# Software for finding optimal weigths for extracting Spherical Harmonics components from a spherical distribution.
-# The set of coordinades on the sphere can be given as input or chosen from one of a number of precomputed sets.

 ## Key Investigators